IzakCancino/Phayao/README.md

 - **Scroll to top button:** With this button, you can return smooth to the top of the page when you are in a bottom part of this.

 ### 🧱 In development:

+- **Account:** A section for login/create an account, view your data and saved shopping cars.

 - **Reservations:** Here you will do a reservation in the restaurant from the website.